 A public officer or employee charged with malfeasance in the office does not all end up serving time in jail or pay heavy fines.
 Every case is different.
 The prosecutor must be able to prove beyond a reasonable doubt that malfeasance in office happened.
 There may be flaws in their evidence in the way of audio and video evidence, witness testimony, and prior statements.

 Getting the best result for this charge is possible when you have a competent lawyer with ample experience defending similar cases by your side.
 Employing such a malfeasance lawyer is the only way for you to mitigate and extinguish the consequences carried by conviction for malfeasance in office.
 A good criminal defense attorney should have experience with such cases.

-Call Carl Barkemeyer at 225-964-6720 for help and if you have questions about malfeasance in office in Louisiana.
+Contact the Barkemeyer Law Firm for help and if you have questions about malfeasance in office in Louisiana.